xazi99/Intro-HTML-CSS/README.md

 HTML CONTENT IDENTIFICATION
 HTML Language Support
 We use the lang attribute to specify the language of a web page, the lang attribute has many options it does not only indicate language but has other qualities like writing system.
 It does also specify the content's direction.
+Lang attribute does not only used to specify the language it is also used for writing systems.
+Specify the direction of a content.
+Use the dv element to specify the direction of the language and it can be applied on any element.
+Set the charset for the project.
+HTML GENERIC ELEMENTS DIV & SPAN
+Div is a block-level element while span is an inline element,they both do nothing until CSS and javascript ia applied to them.

+#UNIT 8
+HTML INTEGRATION
+HTML PAGE
+HTML,elements,attributes,roles and tools are used to mark up the content on websites and web apps.